WOT POTS

 What to expect

 Due to the thermal shock on the pots with this process there is always a chance of breakages.
 Unfortunately this is the nature of working with pottery and particularly the extreme Raku firing.
 We can not refund in such circumstances.
-We will explain the best ways to prevent this from happening in the construction of making your piece.

-PLEASE READ THE DOCUMENT BELOW FOR Q&A's
+PLEASE READ THE DOCUMENT BELOW FOR Q&A's and what to expect.

-File Size: 13 kb
+File Size: 393 kb

 File Type: docx